raspberrypilearning/octapi-brute-force-enigma/en/step_4.md

    plugboard_settings='')
 ```

+As we said earlier, we'll be using reflector B for all the decryption and encryption jobs in this project.

 + Add some code to set the initial positions of the rotors to `U`, `Y`, and `T` to match the sending machine.

 ```python